-At the time of writing, creating a fake Go Fund Me or other crowdsource campaign, or otherwise soliciting funds online for deceptive purposes, only falls under the Florida Communications Fraud Act.
+At the time of writing, creating a fake Go Fund Me campaign or fake campaigns on other crowdfunding sites, or otherwise soliciting funds online for deceptive purposes, only falls under the Florida Communications Fraud Act.
 If, however, you engage in other behaviors in your attempt to defraud (like stealing someone’s identity or intellectual property), you will be charged accordingly.

 Depending on the breadth of the fraud, prosecutors may seek multiple charges.
 For example, if you used multiple crowdsourcing sites to share your story, you may be charged with multiple counts of fraud.